RyanJarv/EC2FakeImds/README.md

 ### Fake IMDS Instance

-Note: All this config is in the repo but not deployed to the instance currently.
-Needs to be manually copied if you want to test this at the moment.
-You can find the nginx config and web directory under [./imds](https://github.com/RyanJarv/EC2FakeImds/tree/main/imds).
+You can find the nginx config and web directory under [./imds](https://github.com/RyanJarv/EC2FakeImds/tree/main/files/imds).
+This is deployed to the instance using terraform provisioners.

 This is a strange setup but it seems to work so far.